nix-community/nixos-avf/README.md

 # Using the image

+## Debuggable android

-You will need a debuggable android build.
-Place the image under /sdcard/linux/images.tar.gz
+You will need a debuggable android build also known as userdebug (eng build also works)

-Currently Google doesn't provide a way to use custom images on production builds

-If you have a way to get it working on a production build using root, open a PR
+Place the image under /sdcard/linux/images.tar.gz or use scripts/android-download-vm.sh to download and install the current latest image.

+Delete existing VM configuration either via app (Settings > Recovery) or via scripts/android-clean-vm.sh

+Restart the terminal app.
+You should get a popup saying "Auto-Install" and the Terminal should automatically use your image.

+## Production android build

+### Without root

+(todo solution using kexec to hijack system, then overwrite partitions)

+### With root

+(todo)